-But is this merely a question of talent?
-Apparently not.
+But is all this merely a question of talent?
+Probably not.

-After only 6 half-hour sessions, kids improved their ability to read emotions compared with controls (Grinspan et al 2003).
+Second, experiments suggest you can teach kids about facial expressions.
+In one study, researchers gave typically-developing elementary school students training in the identification and self-production of facial cues.
+After only 6 half-hour sessions, children improved their ability to read emotions compared with controls (Grinspan et al 2003).

-How might we apply this research in your daily life?
+How might we apply this research in our daily lives?

 Your collection should include expressions of: